-Check News and Events page for launches and appearances
+Check News and Events page for Fall appearances

 Barbara Fradkin is a retired psychologist and multiple award-winning mystery author whose work with children and families provides much of the insight and inspiration for her stories.
 She has an affinity for the dark side and her compelling short stories haunt several magazines and anthologies, including the recently released, Poe-inspired nEvermore!
 Tales of Murder, Mystery, and the Macabre.